SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/csproj-tutorials.md

 </PropertyGroup>
 ```

-You shouldn't have to change this.
+You will likely never need to change the csproj to change the copy paths.
+The only file that may need to be changed is GameDir.targets.

 #### Step 4